Making this Indian curry paste is easy, foolproof and you can get the most delicious curries quickly from the stove to the table, guaranteed.

 - Raw cashews (or pumpkin seeds if nut-free).
 This adds a creamy finish to the dish.

-When I make ground masala pastes for curries where I want some added meatiness and umami, I add into them a couple of dry mushrooms that I've soaked for a bit.
-You can even use fresh mushrooms.
+- Shiitake or other dried or fresh mushrooms.
+These are optional but strongly recommended, and you just need 3-4.
+The mushrooms add wonderful flavor and umami and make this curry paste quite sublime.
+You can also use fresh mushrooms.
 The mushrooms disappear into the paste, so anyone who hates mushrooms doesn't even have to know they are in there, but they add a delicious depth to the masala and therefore the curry.

-- Soak the dry mushrooms in ½ cup of hot water for 15 minutes.
+- If using the mushrooms (strongly recommended), soak dry mushrooms in ½ cup of hot water for 15 minutes.
+If using fresh mushrooms you don't need to soak.
 Rough-chop tomatoes, onions, ginger and garlic.

 - Add cashews, ground coriander, ground cumin, turmeric, cayenne, paprika if using, garam masala and cashews (or pumpkin seeds) to the blender.
 (I added the kasoori methi to my curry paste to make things easier but keep in mind you will taste its bitterness a bit more if you blend it.
 You have the option of leaving out the kasoori methi from the paste.
 Add it later when you are actually making a curry with the paste.)